 - Add insect repellent plants to your landscaping.
 Keep in mind that many of these plants need to be activated by touch in order to release their mosquito deterrent smells.
 When you touch them, you can also rub the oils on your skin for natural protection.

 For a complete residential pest control plan that includes mosquito reduction service at a price that won't break your budget, contact All-American Pest Control.
 We service the Greater Nashville area with industry-leading pest control and the highest level of customer service.
-We can help you protect your family from potentially dangerous mosquitoes.
+Our Nashville pest control experts are happy to help you protect your family from potentially dangerous mosquitoes.